 Power

-Warning: The poem has profanity and graphic description of violence.
-Hence it is not suitable for children under 16.
+Warning: The poem contains profanity and graphic descriptions of violence and may not be suitable for all readers.
 Power by Audre Lorde The difference between poetry and rhetoric is being ready to kill yourself instead of your children.
-I…
+I am…

 Some Keep the Sabbath Going to Church